What do I do for sore nipples?

 - To break the latch, insert your finger into baby's lips and between baby's gums to break the suction.
 Gently scoop your nipple out.

-- After nursing, use colostrum/breast milk, Lanolin or Vitamin E as directed. (see purple instruction sheet)
+- After nursing, use colostrum/breast milk or Lanolin as directed. (see purple instruction sheet)

 - Decrease pump pressure with sore nipples.